magento/knowledge-base/src/announcements/adobe-commerce-announcements/integration-environments-migration-to-new-regions-for-eu-and-us.md

 ---
-title: Integration Environments migration to new regions for EU and US
+title: EU Integration Environments migration to a new region
-labels: Adobe Commerce,Magento,announcement,news,Integration Environments,migration,US,EU,upgrade,2.4.4
+labels: Adobe Commerce,Magento,announcement,news,Integration Environments,migration,EU,upgrade,2.4.4
 ---

-In order to provide you with the most up-to-date infrastructure foundation, we are migrating your Integration Environments to a new region.
+In order to provide you with the most up-to-date infrastructure foundation, we are migrating your Integration Environments to a new EU region.

-Please note that this migration is required before upgrading to Adobe Commerce 2.4.4.

-## EU Region

-We will be migrating your Integration Environments to a new EU region.
 This migration will only affect your Integration Environments.
 There will be no Production downtime and no change to Stage or Production URLs.

 Once the migration is complete, you will need to update your repository address in your local repo as well as any third-party systems which you have integrated with the current Integration Environments.

-## US Region

-We will be conducting an upgrade to the current US region that hosts your Integration Environments.
-This region update is required for the development support of Adobe Commerce 2.4.4.
-If you would like to begin your upgrade to Adobe Commerce 2.4.4 in the interim, please contact Adobe Commerce support and we will migrate your Integration Environments to a compatible region.
-This migration will only affect the Integration Environments.
-There will be no Production downtime and no change to Stage or Production URLs.
-Once the migration is complete, you will need to update your repository address in your local repo as well as any third-party systems which you have integrated with the current Integration Environments.
+>![info]
+>
+>Note: Please note that this migration is required prior to upgrading to Commerce 2.4.4.

+## When is the migration happening?

+We have rolled out a migration plan as follows:

+* June 6th: Batch 1 (3pm ET - 5pm ET)
+* June 7th: Batch 2 (3pm ET - 5pm ET)
+* June 8th: Batch 3 (3pm ET - 5pm ET)
+* June 9th: Batch 4 (3pm ET - 5pm ET)